AgoraIO/video-sdk-samples-reactjs/src/ensure-call-quality/README.md

 - Echo
 - Multiple users in a channel

-This app shows you how to use Video SDK features to account for these factors and ensure optimal audio and video quality in your app.
+This sample shows you how to use Video SDK features to account for these factors and ensure optimal audio and video quality in your app.

 ## Understand the code